awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

 Aurora Replicas work well for read scaling because they are fully dedicated to read operations on your cluster volume\.
 Write operations are managed by the primary instance\.
 Because the cluster volume is shared among all instances in your Aurora MySQL DB cluster, no additional work is required to replicate a copy of the data for each Aurora Replica\.
 In contrast, MySQL read replicas must replay, on a single thread, all write operations from the source DB instance to their local data store\.
 This limitation can affect the ability of MySQL read replicas to support large volumes of read traffic\.

 With Aurora MySQL, when an Aurora Replica is deleted, its instance endpoint is removed immediately, and the Aurora Replica is removed from the reader endpoint\.
-If there are statements executing on the Aurora Replica that is being deleted, there is a three minute grace period\.
+If there are statements running on the Aurora Replica that is being deleted, there is a three minute grace period\.
 Existing statements can finish gracefully during the grace period\.
 When the grace period ends, the Aurora Replica is shut down and deleted\.

 **Important**
 Aurora Replicas for Aurora MySQL always use the `REPEATABLE READ` default transaction isolation level for operations on InnoDB tables\.
 You can use the `SET TRANSACTION ISOLATION LEVEL` command to change the transaction level only for the primary instance of an Aurora MySQL DB cluster\.
 This restriction avoids user\-level locks on Aurora Replicas, and allows Aurora Replicas to scale to support thousands of active user connections while still keeping replica lag to a minimum\.

 **Note**
-DDL statements executed on the primary instance might interrupt database connections on the associated Aurora Replicas\.
+DDL statements that run on the primary instance might interrupt database connections on the associated Aurora Replicas\.
 If an Aurora Replica connection is actively using a database object, such as a table, and that object is modified on the primary instance using a DDL statement, the Aurora Replica connection is interrupted\.

 **Note**
 The China \(Ningxia\) Region does not support cross\-Region read replicas\.